lewiii254/digital-skill-stride/README.md

 - 🌍 **African Developer Community** - Inspiration and support

 ### **💡 Inspiration**
-Built with ❤️ for African youth, by African developers, to bridge the digital divide and create opportunities in the digital economy.
+Built with ❤️ for African youth, by African developer Marklewis, to bridge the digital divide and create opportunities in the digital economy.

 ---